Daniel-Nikpayuk/FNFTA/data analysis/README.md

 as Chief or Council and rather as part of a different paid entity altogether (but still required to be reported).

 This is why I chose these particular methods, as these documented human readable lists provide transparency regarding the choices made.
-Anyone with the basic know-how can rerun this simple scripts with any modifications they see fit.
+Anyone with the basic know-how can rerun these simple scripts with any modifications they see fit.

 #### Recommendation:

-Independent auditing of the code for semantic bugs, verifying it does what it intends.
-Auditing of the "grep, except, let" lists to verify the title-entries were classified properly.
+Independent auditing of the code for semantic bugs, verifying that it does what it intends.
+Auditing of the "grep, except, let" lists to verify the title-entries were classified and categorized properly.

 ### r-restrict\_prorate\_adjust